wp-plugins/radio-station/readme.txt

 * Fixed: Main Language option value for WordPress Setting
 * Fixed: make Date on Tab clickable on Tabbed Schedule View
 * Fixed: prevent possible conflicts with changes not saved reload message
-* Fixed: do not conflict check Shift against self for last shift check
+* Fixed: do not conflict check Shift against itself for last shift check
+* Fixed: link back to Show posts for related Show posts (allow multiple)
+* Fixed: filter next/previous post link for (multiple) related Show posts

 = 2.3.3.5 =
 * Fixed: use schedule based on start_day if specified for Schedule view